A Book Review - The Monk Who Sold His Ferrari

 Reflect on the self.
 Do not measure yourself with what others have achieved.

 The mind is like a garden.
 Stand guard and let only the best of information enter your mind.
-Do not let any negative thought enter.
+Do not let any negative thoughts enter.

 There are no mistakes in only life lessons.
 There is no such thing as negative experience.
 Each experience is a lesson to grow and become better in life.
 More strength is gained from life's struggles.